testium-driver-wd

 .

-Returns the current path of the page,
+Returns the current path and query of the page,

-e.g. /some/route
+e.g. /some/route?foo=bar

 .